Home » Best Roofing Shoes for Steep Pitches: Best Grip Systems & Safety Features

 Best for Durability

 Crepe wedge sole provides maximum surface contact and grip.
-View on Amazon
+Metal roofs, low-medium pitches, all-day wear View on Amazon

 Reebok Work Sublite Cushion Safety Toe Athletic Work Shoe Reebok Work Sublite Cushion